User Guide#

 FX forwards#

 For multi-currency derivatives we need more than basic, spot exchange rates.
-We can also create an FXForwards class.
+We need an FXForwards market.
 This stores the FX rates and the interest rates curves that are used for all the FX-interest rate parity derivations.
 With these we can calculate forward FX rates and also ad-hoc FX swap rates.

 In [35]: eur_curve = Curve({